msieverding/gondola_arduino/esp8266_controller/README.md

 A stand-alone version of Gondola for ESP8266 (wemos D1 mini) (system controller and motor controller are both on the Chip)

 INSTALLATION
-- upload .ino to your Mega
+- upload .ino to your ESP8266 (wemos D1 mini)
 - Gondola initially will open an access point
+  SSID:       GondolaWiFi
+  Passphrase: TU_GRAZ_ITI
-- Other connection types can be setted up through it's webpage.
+- Other connection types can be setted up through it's webpage
 - Serial(115200 bps) command "help" to show all comamnds
 - Serial(115200 bps) command "move x y z s" to move gondola to coordinate (x, y, z) with speed s (in cm/s)

 CONFIGURE
-In the Config.cpp, you can change the number of anchors, their position, the starting position of Gondola and the pin connected to the stepper controllers.
+- In the Config.cpp, you can change the number of anchors, their position, the starting position of Gondola and the pin connected to the stepper controllers.
+- Other configuration can be done through the webinterface (initially www.gondola.com with an established AP connection)

 INFO ON GONDOLA
 http://arxiv.org/abs/1601.07457